kas-lab/mirte_playground/docs/source/mirte_rebet.md

 1. Define a new tree (right-click in the project view on the left) which makes use of multiple `NavigateToPose` actions and the decorator nodes in tandem.
 The `action_name` port for `NavigateToPose` is `navigate_to_pose`.
 The format for poses is interpreted as the xyz of the position followed by the xyzw of the rotation.
 You should separate the parts by semicolons like this: `-8.0;1.7;0;0;0;0;0;`.

 We recommend adding a Sleep action node of a few seconds as the first in your tree, to give you time to make sure everything is ready before the tree starts executing.

-2. Save the tree you made.
-Keep the name in mind; you will need it soon.

 Run the following command:

 ```bash